Web headlines that work: 5 essentials for success

-Whether it's a blog post like this one, an article in our health information library or a hospital service page, Coffey's editorial team puts a lot of thought into the digital headlines we create.
+Whether it's a blog post or a hospital service page, Coffey's editorial team puts a lot of thought into the digital headlines we create.
 We've come up with a set of general guidelines to help us write headlines that grab attention and compel people to read the digital content we create for our clients.

 The 5 C's of great hospital web headlines

 - Clear.Clever, pun-filled headlines can be fun to write.
 But on the web, you need to focus on being clear first and foremost.
 No confusing wordplays or jokes, no ambiguity about what people will find after they click.

 Pro tip: Give your headline the clarity test.
 Paste it into a Word document without any other content from the story.
 Can it stand alone?
 Show it to some colleagues.
 Do they get it?

 - Concise.How long should your headline be?
 A variety of opinions are just a Google search away.
 Often, people say 6 words is the ideal length.
 At Coffey, we approach it a bit differently.
 Rather than counting every word, our motto with web headlines is: "Make every word count."

 - Catchy.People scan web copy—headlines included.
 To make sure your headline text is formatted to capture the attention of those selective scanners, focus on the first 3 words and (if your headline is long enough) the last 3 words.
 This is the text that's most likely to be read.